How to evaluate and compare credit card processing companies

 On the service front, make sure you understand what your credit card processing company offers for intelligence tools such as reporting and analytics.
 What kind of transactional data will you have access to?
 What's the user interface like?
 Does it allow you to sync with other tools and platforms that you use?
 Ultimately, you'll want to know how your own customer transaction data can create benefit in how you serve your customers and understand your own business better.

-If you're interested in knowing more about the things you should expect, you can start right here at Vantiv's in-store payments information page, or check out the online and mobile payment information page here.
+If you're interested in knowing more about the things you should expect, you can start right here at Vantiv's in-store payments information page, or check out the online payment and mobile payment information pages.